 Update: PMP Pro founder Jason Coleman also wrote a detailed post on his reasons for a “paid support only” approach.

 Combined Business Models

 Sometimes revenue models are combined.
 Soliloquy is freemium (lite + pro versions), but you can buy paid add-ons to its paid plugin (and only with a developer license at that).
 There are no add-ons to the “lite” version.

 Easy Digital Downloads is a free base plugin with paid add-ons, but you can purchase priority support that covers the base plugin and add-ons combined.

 Paid Memberships Pro and some others have a “white glove” offering.
-In this model customers can pay high premium for services such as installing, configuring and consultations related to the plugin.
+In this model, customers can pay a high premium for services such as installing, configuring and consultations related to the plugin.

 Finally, some developers create free WordPress plugins just to boost their portfolio or as a lead generator for their consulting services.
 The focus isn’t product revenue but they benefit financially from their plugins nonetheless.